 Study location

-Interventions in traditional production system were taken up in a national perspective, covering arid zones, the himalayan region and rain-fed conditions with the introduction of women friendly technologies.
+Interventions in traditional production system were taken up in a national perspective, covering arid zones, the Himalayan region and rain-fed conditions with the introduction of women friendly technologies.
 The implementing institutes were ICAR-Central Institute for Women in Agriculture, Bhubaneswar as the lead centre and with four collaborating centres, viz., ICAR-Central Arid Zone Research Institute at Pali, ICAR-Indian Institute of Vegetable Research at Varanasi, ICAR-Central Institute of Temperate Horticulture at Mukteshwar, and ICAR-National Research Centre on Litchi at Muzaffarpur.

 Research design

-Purposive sampling was used in selection of farmwomen participants based on homestead land, farming experience etc. Research methodologies were comprised of a set of socio-economic tools, sampling designs, real-time field experiments and statistical analyses like adoption Index, Impact Index, Mean score test, gender sensitive indicators like livelihood, Nutritional status, income etc. were used to map empowerment of participating tribal women from 750 tribal households of 10 villages across 5 states.
+Purposive sampling was used in selection of farmwomen participants based on homestead land, farming experience etc. Research methodologies were comprised of a set of socio-economic tools, sampling designs, real-time field experiments and statistical analyses like adoption Index, Impact Index, Mean score test, gender sensitive indicators like livelihood, Nutritional status, and income were used to map empowerment of participating tribal women from 750 tribal households of 10 villages across 5 states.

 Gender disaggregated data collection